 get involved and share observations, anywhere from neighborhoods to local parks.

-This is the second year the Greater Phoenix Area will participate in the challenge and is co-
+This is the fourth year the Greater Phoenix Area will participate in the challenge and is co-

 What is the CNC?